 It can be played today!

 To demonstrate what an 60,000 year old Neanderthal Flute sounds like, Slovenian National Museum made a clay replica of the flute.

 As you will hear, the instrument does a remarkably good job of playing music, despite dating back thousands of millennia.

-To listen to its sounds, go to this YouTube LINK!
+To listen to its sounds, click on the video: